A DAY IN THE LIFE OF A SHARK LAB VOLUNTEER

 No two days at the Shark Lab are ever the same.
 There is different work to be carried out every week and the weather and local conditions change every day.
 This affects what research activities can be conducted.
 While so many things are constantly changing, over the years certain things have become part of the daily schedule....

 Every morning the entire crew wakes at 0730 to enjoy breakfast.
-At 0800, volunteers will complete their “personal duties,” and someone is assigned “garden duty,” while the remaining staff commence their morning meeting to determine the day’s activities and organize appropriate crews.
+At 0800, volunteers will complete their “personal duties,” and someone is assigned “garden duty,” while the Station Crew commence their morning meeting to determine the day’s activities and organize appropriate field crews.

 WHAT IS “GARDEN DUTY”?